School trips – The ultimate teacher guide

 Pupils can explore the wonders of science, technology and industrial history in four pavilions: Fire, Water, Earth and Air.

-There’s also a chance to discover South Yorkshire & North East England’s steel-making heritage in ‘The Big Melt’ experience – a thunderous pyrotechnic show.
+There’s also a chance to discover South Yorkshire & North East England’s steel-making heritage in ‘The Big Melt’ experience.
+This is a thunderous pyrotechnic show.

 Kent Wildlife Trust